advancedtelematic/ota-cli/README.md

-# Campaign Manager
+# OTA command line interface

-This repository is for building the command line tool for managing OTA+ campaigns.
+This repository is for managing OTA Connect packages and campaigns from the command line.

 To get started, run `make` without any arguments to see a list of available options:

 ```
       help : Print this message and exit
-       cli : Build the campaign manager
+       cli : Build the OTA CLI
-    docker : Build the campaign manager using Docker
+    docker : Build the OTA CLI using Docker
      clean : Clean-up all build output
 ```